matu6968/m5burner/m5burner-plugins-python/README.md

 # for TimerCam Aliyun OSS (Object Storage Service) configuration
 python3 main.py --config-type timercam_aliyun --input config.json --output timercam-aliyun.cfg # replace config.json with different name if your filename is different
 ```

+# Programatic usage
+You can use the API's provided within this program to integrate it directly in your Python program, a sample usage of the API functions is provided as m5burner-plugin-api-sample.py.